RenRenJuan/Green-Travel-Carbon-App/README.md

   separate from the subsequent production line which will use the [common mechanism](https://sameboat.live/sb-app) for delivery of my apps from 2.1 forward.

+  2.0.7 was feature complete at the end of August 2011.
+2.0.8 will the stable baseline of same thing with background operation.

 ## 2.n.m

 - Roadmap for regular production Personal Carbon Accounting domain

-  - 2.1.0 Begin main product line version embedded in sameboat commons app
+  - 2.1.0 1st embedded product line release
   - 2.2.0 WatchOS extension on iOS
   - 2.3.0 Maintain trip histories in cloud
   - 2.4.0 Group Aggregation